 Alpha Space Test and Research Alliance, LLC (Alpha Space) is a woman- and minority-owned commercial space company serving the space R&D and testing markets.
 It is also an ISS National Laboratory Implementation Partner and Commercialization Partner.
 Alpha Space provides turn-key on-orbit exposure and testing services utilizing its unique, external flight facility, MISSE.
 Alpha Space makes it easy to get your science or technology to orbit and into the actual space environment, providing confidential testing and data collection for both passive and active tests and experiments for 6-12 months at a time.
 When the test period is over, Alpha Space returns your experiment to you.

 The Alpha Space team has the experience and skills needed to provide its customers with services that include:

 The Alpha Space headquarters is conveniently located in Houston, Texas only two miles from NASA’s Johnson Space Center.
 The 5,000 square-foot facility includes a 10k clean room, a fully-functional payload operations control center (POCC) for MISSE command and control, and a thermal vacuum chamber.
 The in-house thermal vac provides a pressure as low as 10-8 torr, a temperature range of -20°C to +85°C, a sunlight source, and a UV lamp.

-Stephanie holds an Executive Masters of Business Administration degree from Texas A&M University.
-She serves as a Eucharistic Minister at St. Mary’s and volunteers her time to Space City Volunteers.
+Ms. Murphy holds an Executive Masters of Business Administration degree from Texas A&M University.